 The likes of Ebay, Shpock, Gumtree and charity shops have a plethora of millinery (or simply put – women’s hats) for a fraction of the original prices.
 I’ve paid between £5-£15 for all of mine and after I’ve worn them, I’ve resold them and got some of my money back.
 You can also buy out of season, Department stores tend to sell them off quite cheap in the Autumn/Winter sales.
 If you can get a neutral one it can be a good investment as it can be worn with many different outfits.
 I had a simple black one that I’ve worn to three different weddings.

 When it comes to outfits, I find you can’t go wrong with a dress.
-My go to choice is a bodycon, midi length dress: a classy and sensible length suitable for sitting in a church.
+My go to choice is a bodycon, midi length dress or a nice floaty maxi dress.
+Both are a classy and sensible length suitable for sitting in a church.
 Surely this goes without saying but I think it’s worth a mention, never EVER wear a white dress if you’re a guest at a wedding!!
-It still amazes me how many people still wear white despite this being a big no no. I find that Asos always has a brilliant range of dresses – in all styles – that are ideal for weddings and more often than not they have a brilliant selection of discounted dresses.
+It still amazes me how many people still wear white despite this being a big no no.

-One item I think is a must have accessory for a wedding is a pashmina or a lightweight scarf.
+One item I think is a handy accessory for a wedding is a pashmina or a lightweight scarf.
 It might sound a little old fashioned but they’re such a cheap way to finish off an outfit.
 Not only do they look pretty but they are practical for keeping warm if outdoors.
 They come in a variety of colours so they’re easy to match to any outfit and I find they are much more convenient than carrying around a jacket all day.
-At £3 it doesn’t matter if it ends up misplaced or left at the venue which is easily done after a day of drinking.
-I’d much rather forget a cheap scarf than an expensive jacket!
+Then there’s the fact it can be worn as a scarf in autumn and winter meaning you’ve got an item you can rewear rather than buying a jacket you might just wear once.

 I have similar thoughts when it comes to things like fake tan and nails.
 I used to fork out £15 per spray tan and upwards of £20 for a set gel nails, I’ve since discovered a few products that save a lot of money that look just as good as the salon equivalent.
 Elegant Touch false nails are brilliant, they are so quick and easy to do and they come in a variety of shapes and styles.
 At around £5-£8 a pack they are a bargain!